Software Engineer, freelance, 2010 - present; projects below

-- Copied a live Heroku-hosted inventory reporting site, including the PostgreSQL database, to a Linode VM.
-(Linux sysadmin, PostgreSQL dba)
+- Copied a live shared-hosted inventory reporting site, including the PostgreSQL database, to a Linode VM.
+(Linux sysadmin, PostgreSQL

-- Did the Linode Ubuntu Linux install from scratch--installed and configured Apache, Ruby on Rails (RoR), PostgreSQL, Sidekiq, Passenger, and rvm (Ruby Version Manager).
-(Linux sysadmin)
+- Did the Linode Ubuntu Linux install from scratch--installed and configured Apache, the language, PostgreSQL, etc. (Linux sysadmin)

-- Wrote cron jobs and Bash scripts (including boot scripts) to reproduce the Heroku scheduler.
+- Wrote cron jobs and Bash scripts (including boot scripts) to reproduce a 3rd party scheduler.
 (Linux sysadmin)

 - Identified and thoroughly described a bug involving automatic purchase order generation and presented a solution

 - Described in SQL a bug involving duplicate Amazon order ids